 Broadly speaking, the term “financial aid” refers to any funding that doesn’t come from the student’s (or their family’s) savings.
 It can be heartening to know that schools typically don’t expect enrollees to cover college costs from their savings and income alone.
 According to the 2023 Sallie Mae survey How America Pays for College, the typical family covered 29% of college costs with scholarships and grants.

 Financial aid is available from a variety of sources, including federal and state agencies, colleges, high schools, community organizations, foundations, and corporations.
 It can be awarded in the form of loans, grants, scholarships, and work-study programs.
 The type of aid determines whether it will have to be repaid or not: federal grants don’t need to be repaid, for example, but a loan will.

 You can generally use financial aid to cover a range of college-related costs, including tuition and fees, room and board, books/supplies, and transportation.

 💡 Quick Tip: Fund your education with a low-rate, no-fee SoFi private student loan that covers all school-certified costs.

 Federal Student Aid

-There’s a run-down of the deadlines here , but the key ones for the 2022-2023 academic year, for example, is June 30, 2023 to submit your FAFSA, and the window for corrections or updates is by 11:59 p.m.
-Central Time, September 9, 2023.
+There’s a run-down of the deadlines here, but the key one for the 2023-2024 academic year, for example, is June 30, 2024 to submit your FAFSA; the window for corrections or updates is by 11:59 p.m.
+Central Time, September 14, 2024.
 Note that each state and college may have its own deadlines on top of that.

-Finally, federal work-study programs are available to eligible college students, providing part-time jobs to help pay for education expenses.
+The FAFSA is also required to be considered for the federal work-study program, which provides part-time jobs to help pay for education expenses.
 Such programs usually encourage community service work and work related to the expected course of study.
 Here’s studentaid.gov’s official site tackling the FAQs of these highly variable programs.